Threat Education

 Email Security and User Training

-- Deploy advanced email security that detects malicious attachments and links
+Since phishing remains the primary infection vector, email security is critical.
+Deploy advanced email security that detects malicious attachments and links.

 Network Segmentation

-Limit ransomware spread by dividing your network:
+Limit ransomware spread by dividing your network into isolated zones.
+Separate guest WiFi from business systems completely.

-- Isolate critical servers from general workstations
+Isolate critical servers from general workstations using VLANs.
+Implement authentication requirements between network segments.

 Access Controls

-- Regularly review and remove unnecessary user accounts
+Enforce multi-factor authentication across all systems without exception.
+Regularly review and remove unnecessary user accounts and excessive permissions.

 Endpoint Protection